 Go Pro Karma Grip

-All in all, and starting at just £720 in the UK, this looks to be a great kit for starter pilots or people like myself that are already qualified and working in this industry.
+All in all, and starting at just £720 in the UK, this looks to be a great kit for starter pilots.
+Or even people like myself that are already qualified and working in this industry.
 I am already thinking how great and easy to carry this would be for my upcoming skiing holiday.

-The rucksack is light enough to wear whilst skiing and being able to fly the Karma Drone at the drop of a hat or mount the camera to a superb hand held stabilizer is brilliant.
+The rucksack is light enough to wear whilst skiing.
+Then, being able to fly the Karma Drone at the drop of a hat or mount the camera to a superb hand held stabilizer is brilliant.

-For me, this would be more of a “toy” or something I would use for mostly leisure shooting as there are limitations for professional use such as (as far as I can tell at this stage):
+For me, this would be more of a "toy" or something I would use for mostly leisure shooting.
+This is because there are limitations for professional use such as (as far as I can tell at this stage):

-However, I am being picky and have to admit that I am impressed…and if I wasn’t already invested heavily into DJI, I would be all over this : )
+However, I am being picky and have to admit that I am impressed.
+If I wasn't already invested heavily into DJI, I would be all over this : )